 Key Intraday Levels & Pivot Points

 The “Key Intraday Levels” indicator was created by Dr. Winton Felt.
 He also coined the term “Key Intraday Levels.”
 The method of calculating key intraday levels is proprietary.
 Hence, the data is not available elsewhere.
 This indicator is new, and was introduced in September of 2015.
 It has been “tweaked” since.

 This information can be especially useful for day-traders and swing-traders.
 Even long-term investors can find this useful.
 Why would a long-term investor buy on a day when the market is likely to decline?
 It would be better if a new position did not have to “undo” the loss incurred on the first day of the position’s existence.

-Please bear in mind that the key intraday levels are calculated based on data available shortly after the market closes.
+Please bear in mind that the Key Intraday Levels are calculated based on data available shortly after the market closes.
 Calculations assume that no news events will occur that change the probability profiles.
 News events can easily jerk the market around, and render our calculations obsolete minutes after the market opens or even before the market opens.